cms-analysis/CombineHarvester/HIG16044/input/VHbbInstructions.md

 At the moment the options are
 - `--channel`: set to 'all' by default, can specify individual channels to run here (e.g. `--channel=Zee,Zmm`)
 - `--output_folder`: subdirectory of 'output' where the cards are written.
 Set to 'vhbb2016' by default.
+- `--bbb_mode`: toggle to set the bin-by-bin inclusion options. mode 0: do not add bin-by-bins, 1 (default): add bin-by-bins as in official 2016 cards, 2: add bin-by-bins for all backgrounds in SR and CRs, merging some of the uncertainties to keep the number of nuisance parameters manageable, 3: same as 2, but using the new CMSHistFunc classes, 4: using the autoMCStat mode of combine.
 - `--auto_rebin`: switches on automated rebinning of the input histograms.
 Off by default.

 ## Setting up workspaces